Other Issues

 Former FDA Commissioner Dr. Stephen Hahn made no public comments during his tenure at the agency.
 In 2019, the agency created a CBD Task Force, and in February 2023, the agency announced that "after careful review, the FDA has concluded that a new regulatory pathway for CBD is needed that balances individuals’ desire for access to CBD products with the regulatory oversight needed to manage risks.
 The agency is prepared to work with Congress on this matter.
 Today, [the agency is] also denying three citizen petitions that had asked the agency to conduct rulemaking to allow the marketing of CBD products as dietary supplements.”

-CDA will continue to look for opportunities to engage on issues related to hemp-derived through the upcoming 2023 Farm Bill and separate actions that may arise in the House Energy and Commerce Committee and the Senate Health Education Labor and Pensions Committee.
+CDA has been very active on issues related to hemp-derived CBD and will continue to look for opportunities to engage on issues related to hemp-derived through the next Farm Bill and separate actions that may arise in the House of Representatives and Senate.

 FOR MORE INFORMATION: